 “Don’t forget the stick and leaf,” said father.
 “Actually, you realize that’s not a cricket, right?
 It’s a praying mantis.
 Did you know they only have one ear?
 And binoculars for eyes?”

 The boys stared in awe at their miniature martial artist, who now posed aggressively for their enjoyment.
 He was the patient.
 They were the doctors.
 For science.

 “Also, the females eat their husbands after having babies.
 I’m glad your mother isn’t hungry enough to eat me.
 Though I wouldn’t mind a little…” father’s voice trailed off.

 Uninterested in father’s facts, the boys retired to Taylor’s bedroom, leaving their mantis friend to contemplate the meaning of life in solitude, unless perhaps he fancied discussing philosophy with Bob.
 The boys quietly closed the door, having explained many times over the need for privacy when conducting top-secret comic book trades.
 And there were trades, indeed, but no comic books.
 First, one boy would carefully lean their back against the door to prevent anyone from walking in unannounced, while the other boy knelt in front of the other to fulfill the set of dares they’d agreed to earlier in the day.
-In this fashion, they took turns fondling various parts of each other’s bodies, which evolved into sucking each other’s dicks for the first time, in hopes to understand what sex would feel like.
+In this fashion, they took turns fondling various parts of each other’s bodies, which evolved into many first times, in hopes to understand what it all would feel like.

 “Let me put it in.”